simul/simul.github.io/ref/simul/base/Timer.md

 ---
 class simul::base::Timer
 ===
-float AbsoluteTimeMS
+float AbsoluteTimeMS()
 ------

-float FinishTime
+float FinishTime()
 ------

-void StartTime
+!
+Stop timing: record the end of an event.
+The value Time can now be read. void StartTime()
 ------

-float UpdateTime
+!
+Start timing: record the start of an event. float UpdateTime()
 ------

-float UpdateTimeSum
+!
+Update the value of Time and continue timing. float UpdateTimeSum()
 ------

+!
+Update the value of Time and continue timing.